MARS via LASSO: Introduction

-\textbf{Contribution 2}: We prove that $\hat{f}_{n, V}^{d}$ exists and can be computed by applying finite-dimensional LASSO algorithms to the finite basis of functions
+for a tuning parameter $V > 0$.
+We prove that $\hat{f}_{n, V}^{d, s}$ exists and can be computed by applying finite-dimensional lasso algorithms to the finite basis of functions obtained by placing the following restrictions on the knots $t_j$ in \eqref{basismars}:

-where we use the notation $x^{(i)} = (x^{(i)}_{1}, \dots, x^{(i)}_{d})$ for the $i^{th}$ design point $x^{(i)}$. $\finitebasis$ is clearly a finite set of functions, and the subscript in $\finitebasis$ indicates the dependence on the design points $x^{(1)}, \dots, x^{(n)}$.
-Recall that finite-dimensional LASSO estimation procedure usually zeros out many regression coefficients.
-Thus, even though our estimator is defined as a solution to an optimization problem over $\infmars^d$, we can find $\hat{f}_{n, V}^d$ that is a sparse linear combination of functions from $\finitebasis$ so that $\hat{f}_{n, V}^d \in \mars^d$.
-It is interesting to note that the usual MARS algorithm also works with the finite basis $\finitebasis$ instead of the full basis $\Bmars^{d}$ although typically no theoretical justification is provided for this reduction.
-Our estimation procedure can therefore be seen as an alternative to the usual MARS procedure.
+Here we use the notation $x^{(i)} = (x^{(i)}_{1}, \dots, x^{(i)}_{d})$ for the $i^{th}$ design point $x^{(i)}$.
+As the finite-dimensional lasso estimation procedure usually zeros out many regression coefficients, it enables us to obtain $\hat{f}_{n, V}^{d, s}$ that is a sparse linear combination of \eqref{basismars}.
+Therefore, our estimation procedure can be seen as an alternative to the usual MARS procedure.
+It is interesting to note that the usual MARS algorithm also works with the restriction \eqref{fbasis} on the knots, although typically no theoretical justification is provided for this reduction.
+We also introduce a computationally more efficient approximate version $\tilde{f}_{n, V}^{d, s}$ of $\hat{f}_{n, V}^{d, s}$ which seems to work nearly as well in practice.
+The approximate version $\tilde{f}_{n, V}^{d, s}$ is obtained by restricting the knots $t_j$ as